cassiomolin/http-patch-spring/README.md

     // Persist the changes
     service.updateContact(patched);

-    // Return 204 to indicate the operation has succeeded return ResponseEntity.noContent().build();
+    // Return 204 to indicate the request has succeeded return ResponseEntity.noContent().build();
 }
 ```